sec-it/ComPP/README.md

   -c CONFIG, --config CONFIG
                         Configuration file
-  -l, --leet            Add 1337 passwords transformation -n, --numbers         Add numbers to password.
+  -l, --leet            Add 1337 passwords transformation -n, --numbers         Add numbers to password
   -o OUTPUT, --output OUTPUT
                         Directs the output to a file of your choice -v, --version         Show the version of this program